 herself on Mrs. Calthrop Wendry."

 And then came a lot about "darling Maude," who, though she knew some really charming people, was not "quite in our set" (I think myself Maude is rather fast, because I've found out-what do you think?
+She smokes cigarettes!!).

-She smokes cigarettes !!).
-And that it would not be advisable for dear impression-able for dear impressionable Gwenda to be too frequently with her.
+And that it would not be advisable for dear impressionable Covenda to be too frequently with her able Gwenda to be too frequently with her.

 Just then Madame Araminte-who is a Scotchwoman, bythe-by-came in with some fascinating hats, so I did not quite hear what mamma said, but it was something about "unavoidable at present."
 "Lord Lakes so frequently there."
-"Just what could be wished," which did not seem to me at
+"Just what could be wished," which did not seem to me at all to the point.